open-keychain/open-keychain/README.md

 2. Lookout for interesting issues on our issue page at Github: https://github.com/openpgp-keychain/openpgp-keychain/issues
 3. Tell us about your plans on the mailinglist
 4. Read this README, especially the notes about coding style
-5. Fork OpenPGP Keychain and contribute code (the best part ;) )
+5. Fork OpenKeychain and contribute code (the best part ;) )
 6. Open a pull request on Github.
 I will help with occuring problems and merge your changes back into the main project.

-I am happy about every code contribution and appreciate your effort to help us developing OpenPGP Keychain!
+I am happy about every code contribution and appreciate your effort to help us developing OpenKeychain!

 ## Development